containers/podman/docs/source/markdown/podman-pod-prune.1.md

 % podman-pod-prune(1)

 ## NAME
-podman-pod-prune - Remove all stopped pods
+podman-pod-prune - Remove all stopped pods and their containers

 ## SYNOPSIS
 **podman pod prune**

 ## DESCRIPTION
-**podman pod prune** removes all stopped pods from local storage.
+**podman pod prune** removes all stopped pods and their containers from local storage.

+## OPTIONS

+**--force** **-f**
+Force removal of all running pods and their containers.
+The default is false.

 ## EXAMPLES
-Remove all stopped pods from local storage
+Remove all stopped pods and their containers from local storage
 ```
 $ sudo podman pod prune
 22b8813332948064b6566370088c5e0230eeaf15a58b1c5646859fd9fc364fe7